trr266/disclosure_regulation_around_the_world/README.md

 - `code/corp_trans_measures/4_analysis_1.R` Produces the statistics for analysis 1
 - `code/corp_trans_measures/5_analysis_2.R` Produces the plots and statistics for analysis 2

-The measures have are based on ORBIS parquet files which ware currently available to TRR 266 members only.
+The ORBIS data used in the analysis is currently available to TRR 266 members only.